-A necessary but entirely uncontroversial assumption being made here is that the ranking of ALLFT-R above PARSE- σ as in T5 cannot force the absence of the initial and only foot in light-syllable forms in T2; that is, the conflicting demands of both alignment constraints cannot vacuously secure their mutual satisfaction by simply not having any feet to align.
-The alignment constraints themselves do not enforce the presence of any feet; rather, universally topranked LxÅPR (Prince & Smolensky 1993, McCarthy & Prince 1993ab) demands that every lexical word be a PrWd, with a headedness requirement demanding that a PrWd be headed by a foot (consistent with both the Weak Layering Hypothesis of Itô & Mester 1992 and the Strict Layering Hypothesis of Selkirk 1984, though the violability of PARSE- σ is only consistent with the former).
+A necessary but entirely uncontroversial assumption being made here is that the ranking of ALLFT-R above PARSE- $\sigma$ as in T5 cannot force the absence of the initial and only foot in lightsyllable forms in T2; that is, the conflicting demands of both alignment constraints cannot vacuously secure their mutual satisfaction by simply not having any feet to align.
+The alignment constraints themselves do not enforce the presence of any feet; rather, culminativity (Hayes 1995) is guaranteed by universally top-ranked Lx≈PR (Prince & Smolensky 1993, McCarthy & Prince 1993ab), which demands that every lexical word be a PrWd, together with a headedness requirement demanding that a PrWd be headed by a foot.

 Under the ranking in T5, then, an initial foot is absent in forms with heavy syllables and present otherwise.
-This is because ALLFT-R decides between candidates b and c, which fare equally on higher-ranked ALLFT-L - the only relevant candidates due to the overarching demands of the even higher-ranked WSP.
-More generally, given a pair of "opposite" constraints H and L, the higher-ranked member of the pair H does not necessarily render the lower-ranked member L inactive.
-L is potentially active if an even higher-ranked constraint C winnows a particular candidate set down to include only candidates that fare equally on H but not equally on L. In the case under discussion, this "even higher-ranked constraint C" is the WSP, which is only relevant in forms with heavy syllables-thus accounting for the observed complementary distribution of initial feet (absent in forms with heavy syllables and present otherwise).
+This is because ALLFT-R decides between candidates (b) and (c), which fare equally on higher-ranked ALLFT-L - the only relevant candidates due to the overarching demands of the even higher-ranked WSP.
+More generally, given a pair of intuitively "opposite" constraints H and L, the higher-ranked member of the pair H does not necessarily render the lower-ranked member L inactive.
+L is potentially active if an even higher-ranked constraint C winnows a particular candidate set down to include only candidates that fare equally on H but not equally on L. In the case under discussion, 'H' is ALLFT-L, 'L' is ALLFT-R, and the 'even higher-ranked constraint C' is the WSP, which is only relevant in forms with heavy syllables - thus accounting for the observed complementary distribution of initial feet ("absent in forms with heavy syllables and present otherwise").

-The same result is demonstrated by Samek-Lodovici (1997) with similarly opposite (though nongradiently evaluated) focus-alignment constraints in syntax, which under a ranking configuration entirely parallel to the one in T5 results in an attested "mixed-focus" system with leftward and rightward focus being in complementary distribution.
-Nelson (1997) shows the activity of the same ranking schema in the formation of nicknames in French (with essentially the same alignment constraints discussed here), accounting for the complementary distribution of left-anchored and right-anchored hypocoristic forms observed in that language.
-In the following section, I discuss how not all pairs of intuitively opposite constraints exhibit this ranking effect.
+The same result is demonstrated by Samek-Lodovici (1998) with similarly opposite (though nongradiently evaluated) focus-alignment constraints in syntax, which under a ranking configuration entirely parallel to the one in T5 results in the "mixed-focus" system of Kanakuru, with leftward and rightward focus being in complementary distribution.
+Nelson (1998) shows the activity of the same ranking schema in the formation of nicknames in French, accounting for the complementary distribution of left-anchored and right-anchored hypocoristic forms observed in that language.
+However, not all pairs of intuitively opposite constraints exhibit this ranking effect, as I demonstrate in the following section.